ibuildingsnl/qa-tools/README.md

-  help                  Displays help for a command list                  Lists commands self-update           Updates Ibuildings QA Tools to the latest version selfupdate            Updates Ibuildings QA Tools to the latest version
+  help                  Displays help for a command list                  Lists commands self-update           Updates Ibuildings QA Tools to the latest version
 ```

 ## Upgrading